NREL/OpenStudio-ERI/README.md

 * The format of the ERI HPXML file is still in flux.
 *	The workflow has only been tested with the sample files provided in the `workflow/sample_files` directory.
 *	Errors/warnings are not yet being handled gracefully.
-*	Limited effort has been spent to optimize/speed up the process.